 I’ve been buying up many heartland real estate projects with real estate crowdfunding.
 The long term migration to lower cost of living areas is in tact.

 However, I’m also going to buy more San Francisco real estate.
-I think there’s going to be a huge rebound in demand for urban living once there’s a vaccine.
+I think there’s going to be a huge rebound in demand for urban living as we inch closer towards herd immunity.

 5) I didn’t fully capitalize on my position as an early retiree.